Department of Conservation (New Zealand)

-Function
+Functions and history

 Overview

 The department was formed on 1 April 1987, as one of several reforms of the public service, when the Conservation Act 1987 was passed to integrate some functions of the Department of Lands and Survey, the Forest Service and the Wildlife Service.
 This act also set out the majority of the department's responsibilities and roles.

 As a consequence of Conservation Act all Crown land in New Zealand designated for conservation and protection became managed by the Department of Conservation.
 This is about 30% of New Zealand's land area or about 8 million hectares of native forests, tussocklands, alpine areas, wetlands, dunelands, estuaries, lakes and islands, national forests, maritime parks, marine reserves, nearly 4000 reserves, river margins, some coastline, and many offshore islands.
 All of the land under its control is protected for either conservation, ecological, scenic, scientific, historic or cultural reasons, and for recreation.

 Providing for recreation is a major part of its core work, and this covers the management of family picnic sites, as well as maintaining rugged backcountry tracks and over 1000 accompanying backcountry huts that are used by hunters and recreational trampers.
-DOC also administers the Nature Heritage Fund, and is responsible for rural fire control.
+DOC also administers the Nature Heritage Fund, and is responsible for supporting rural fire control by acting under the direction of Fire and Emergency New Zealand when a fire occurs on land it manages.
+Up until June 2017, DOC was the designated fire authority for all land under its control.

 In addition to its work managing land and providing for recreation in New Zealand, DOC works to preserve its natural heritage.
 This includes preservation of historic sites on public conservation land, saving native threatened species, managing threats like pests and weeds, environmental restoration, caring for marine life, and assisting landowners to effectively preserve natural heritage.

+In 2025, Predator Free 2050 Ltd transferred its projects and long-term predator-control responsibilities to the Department of Conservation, with DOC committing to a professional and seamless transition of the programme's work.

 The methods of achieving these goals have resulted in controversy, where some people claim that the Department of Conservation is overly biased towards environmentalists at the expense of New Zealand's economy.
 This is particularly a concern amongst some farmers and other industries that are major users of neighbouring land, many of whom have been affected by decisions of the department.
 However, these criticised DOC efforts have also been lauded for achieving some success, for both conservationists and farmers, having led to a significant drop in possum populations during the last decades.

 The DOC was floated as the agency to supervise the construction of the proposed New Zealand Cycleway, though this is now being managed primarily by the Ministry of Tourism, in coordination with the DOC where appropriate.